-Nonoperating revenues/(expenses),net, decreased in the 2022 fiscal year, mainly due to the decreased use of funds related to Federal CARES grants as well as an unrealized loss on investments of \$699,538.
+Nonoperating revenues/(expenses),net, increased in the 2023 fiscal year, mainly due to the increased use of funds related to Federal CARES grants as well as an unrealized gain on investments of \$186,640.

-Other revenues decreased in the 2022 fiscal year due to a decrease in the use of Chapter 12 and Go Bond funding that was expended in the 2021 fiscal year.
+Other revenues decreased in the 2023 fiscal year due to a decrease in the use of Chapter 12 funds.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Required Supplementary Information) Years ended June 30, 2022 and 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Required Supplementary Information) Years ended June 30, 2023 and 2022